 This might include initiatives like running employability skills workshops for departing workers when you’re closing a factory, or funding additional training to help people find new jobs or explore new opportunities.
-These kinds of programmes help to minimise the adverse impact of cost efficiencies on the local community.
+These kinds of programs help to minimize the adverse impact of cost efficiencies on the local community.

 This is the human side of value creation: achieving your revenue and cost efficiency targets in a way that helps to protect your reputation and reduces the negative effect on local communities or groups.
 To deliver on this, PE investors need to consider the human aspects of a deal and engage and motivate all employees to drive growth, foster innovation and create value.